madlab-ucr/GriD/README.md

 The code for our method, GpTen, is primarily available in the [`pipeline.py`](/pipeline.py) script.
 If the input tensor is too large to be processed by the [`pipeline.py`](/pipeline.py) script, you can use the [`decomp.m`](/decomp.m) MATLAB script to decompose the tensor into its factors.
 After decomposition, you can use the [`norms.m`](/norms.m) MATLAB script to calculate the reconstruction error.
 This allows you to handle larger datasets/tensors that might otherwise be un-manageable by the python pipeline script.

 The required Python packages and versions can be found in the [`requirements.txt`](/requirements.txt) file.
-For the Matlab scripts, `tensor_toolbox` is required.
-Please note that Matlab 2021b or higher is required to run the `decomp.m` and `norms.m` scripts.
+For the MATLAB scripts, `tensor_toolbox` is required.
+Please note that MATLAB 2021b or higher is required to run the `decomp.m` and `norms.m` scripts.

 ## Credits